What is Marketing Automation? (+ Best Practices, Tips & More)

 And the results speak for themselves, with 77% of companies reporting higher conversions because of automated lead nurturing.

-It costs 5 times more to acquire new customers than to keep existing ones.
+Did you know it costs 5 times more to acquire new customers than to keep existing ones?

 What’s more, you’re 60% – 70% more likely to sell to an existing customer, compared to a 5% – 20% chance of selling to a new one.

 In other words, customer retention is a big deal that impacts your bottom line.